What to Know About the Rise in Cancer Cases Among Younger People

 Dr. Joel Gabre

-While researchers work to understand why more young people are being diagnosed with cancer, screening remains an effective tool to ensure that the disease is caught early.
+While researchers work to understand the causes behind the rise in cancer rates, progress is lagging in cancer prevention, the report notes.
+Screening remains an effective tool to ensure that the disease is caught early.

-“One of the preventive measures that we push for is screening, such as mammography to screen for breast cancer, colonoscopy for colorectal cancer or a low-dose computed tomography scan for lung cancer,” says Dr. Gabre.
-“More people are getting screened, especially for colorectal cancer, which is helping to bend the curve downwards for mortality because we are catching cancers or precancerous colon lesions earlier.”
+“One of the preventive measures that we push for is screening, such as mammography to screen for breast cancer, colonoscopy for colorectal cancer or a low-dose computed tomography (LDCT) scan for lung cancer,” says Dr. Gabre.
+“More people are getting screened for colorectal cancer, which is helping to bend the curve downwards for mortality because we are catching cancers or precancerous colon lesions earlier.”

 Dr. Joel T. Gabre sees patients in the Gastrointestinal Cancer Prevention and Genetics Program at NewYork-Presbyterian/Columbia University Irving Medical Center and runs a laboratory dedicated to understanding the molecular mechanisms of gastrointestinal tumors.
+He is also co-director of the Early Onset Colorectal Cancer Program.
 Dr. Gabre is also an assistant professor of medicine at Columbia University Vagelos College of Physicians and Surgeons.

 Additional Resources